 where $F$ denotes the LES filter kernel.
 We idealize $F$ as a linear, translation-invariant spatial filter, i.e., $\overline{\phi} = F * \phi$ with $F \in L^1(\mathbb{R}^d)$ and $\int_{\mathbb{R}^d}F = 1$ such that $\overline{\partial_j \phi} = \partial_j \overline{\phi}$ (derivatives commute through filtering; see~\cite{sagaut2006}).
 This idealization holds exactly in periodic domains or on $\mathbb{R}^d$ and may only be approximate near physical boundaries.

 Starting from the incompressible vorticity transport equation

 $\bigl[\text{in 3D add the stretching term }-(\bm\omega\!\cdot\!\nabla)\bm u\bigr]$, and applying filter $\overline{(\,\cdot\,)} = F*\!(\,\cdot\,)$ with a constant viscosity, we obtain

 $\bigl[ \text {add} -\,\overline{(\bm\omega\!\cdot\!\nabla)\bm u}\ \text{in 3D} \bigr]$, where $S$ represents the subgrid-scale source term arising from the non-commutativity of nonlinear advection and filtering.
-In the following section, we focus on the 2D case in which the vortex-stretching term vanishes because vorticity is orthogonal to the flow plane and its magnitude is preserved in incompressible flows.
+In the following, we consider the 2D case in which the vortex-stretching term vanishes because vorticity is orthogonal to the flow plane and its magnitude is preserved in incompressible flows.
 Motivated by the scale-similarity and symmetry arguments (see Appendix~\ref{app:closure-derivation}), a few closure models approximate the subgrid term as

 This proportional form has also been supported by linear-response theory of vortex dynamics~\cite{bolle2024}, statistical analyses of vorticity distributions in turbulence~\cite{wilczek2009}, and recent high-Reynolds-number studies of vortex stretching and enstrophy production~\cite{buaria2020}.
 A complementary demonstration was recently provided by freely decaying two-dimensional turbulence initialized with a concentrated point-vortex distribution, in which the scale-to-scale transfer mediated by $\nabla\times\omega$ was directly observed in numerical simulations~\cite{tsuzuki2025}.

 Combining this ansatz with Green's function $G$ of the linear filtered operator yields